-Client's declaring homeless status or living in a shelter should provide at least one of the following documents:
+Clients declaring homeless status or living in a shelter should provide at least one of the following documents:

-- A statement from the shelter in which the client resides or visits; OR - A written statement of the client describing living circumstances and a physical observation of location of residence by eligibility staff eligibility staff signed and dated by the client and eligibility staff; OR - A statement from a social service agency attesting to the homeless status of the client.
+- A statement from the shelter in which the client resides or visits. - A written statement of the client describing living circumstances and a physical observation of location of residence by eligibility staff, signed and dated by the client and eligibility staff. - A statement from a social service agency attesting to the homeless status of the client.

 Immigration status is irrelevant for the purposes of eligibility for RWHAP services.
-RWHAP recipients or subrecipients should not share immigration status with immigration enforcement agencies.
+RWHAP (document QR code below) recipients or subrecipients should not share immigration status with immigration enforcement agencies.